ceeoinnovations/prev-ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

 <div class="free_write" markdown="1">
 ## Step 3: Customize the Frontmatter

-The "Frontmatter" is the first few lines of a markdown
+The "Frontmatter" is the first few lines of a markdown file.
+It pro

 ```
 ---